AmauryLnd/devblog/content/blog/blazor.md

 The dependency on the *AspNet* ecosystem is a pain point, but using *C#* can be interesting if you have your business logic already written in this language.

-Yet, I'm not sure that a strict language like *C#* is appropriate for front-end, since the UI usually need models transformations to view-models that might be tight to components, and *C#*'s structures declaration verbosity is more a constraint than an advantage in this perspective.
+Yet, I'm not sure that a strict language like *C#* is appropriate for front-end, since the UI usually need models transformations to view-models that might be tied to components, and *C#*'s structures declaration verbosity is more a constraint than an advantage in this perspective.

 I'm not opposed to use *Blazor* again (and I'll have to anyway since I already have a production-grade application with it), but on very specific occasions.